arouwane/Distortion-correction/README.md

 # Distortion-correction
-"This repository contains code associated with the paper 'High Resolution and Large Field of View Imaging Using a Stitching Procedure Coupled with Distortion Corrections' (https://doi.org/10.1016/j.optlastec.2024.111165)
+This repository contains code associated with the paper 'High Resolution and Large Field of View Imaging Using a Stitching Procedure Coupled with Distortion Corrections' (https://doi.org/10.1016/j.optlastec.2024.111165)
 An open-source library designed for automatically identifying distortion fields within image mosaics.